PlugInRichi/pluginrichi/README.md

 # Hi there :vulcan_salute:

 Computer Engineer with close interest in research, excellent collaborations skills and great passion for programming.
-Over the course of my career, I have been attracted to **Machine Learning** :robot: , **Natural Language Processing** 📃 , **Computational Vision** 	:eye: and **Digital Signal Processing** :satellite:
+I have been attracted to **Machine Learning** :robot: , **Natural Language Processing** 📃 , **Computational Vision** 	:eye: and **Digital Signal Processing** :satellite:

 ## I belive that:

-* Complex problems need creative solutions ✨
+* Complex problems need original solutions ✨
 * Communication is the key to work in team 💬
+* Making mistakes and learning from them is part of the creative process ⚡
 * Pizza with pineapple is delicious :pizza:

 ### Machine Learning